Powering Our Operations with Renewable Energy

 As part of our environmental policy, Power Integrations complies with, and often exceeds, U.S. and international regulations on hazardous materials in our products.

-- All Power Integrations products are lead-free, and comply with the EU's Restriction of Hazardous Substances (RoHS) directive.
+- All of our power-conversion ICs and diodes are lead-free and comply with the EU's Restriction of Hazardous Substances (RoHS) directive.

 - All of our products also comply with REACH, another EU regulation which assesses the risks of chemicals to human health and the environment, and controls their inclusion in products.